wonarii/CART210-glossary/glossary.md

 [^BasuMallick23ethernet]: BasuMallick, Chiradeep.
 2023.
 “What Is Ethernet?
 Definition, Types, and Uses.”
 Spiceworks.
 Accessed January 25. https://www.spiceworks.com/tech/networking/articles/what-is-ethernet/.
 [^BusinessInsider24ethernet]: Business Insider.
 2024.
 “What Is Ethernet? the Wired Network Connection, Explained.”
 Business Insider.
 Accessed January 25. https://www.businessinsider.com/guides/tech/what-is-ethernet.

+## Facial Recognition

+Facial recognition is a recognition system that utilizes biometrics to detect, analyze, and recognize faces.[^kaur20facial] The process can be broken down into three technologies: detection, analysis, and recognition.
+Detection infers the training of an algorithm to recognize faces; The detected faces are then mapped and converted into a “faceprint”[klosowski20facial].
+Finally, and most notably, faceprints are compared to individuals in a database to find their closest match.[klosowski20facial]

+This software can be traced back to the 1960s.
+A system developed by Woodrow Wilson Bledsoe in which an "unknown face is compared against data points of previously entered pictures".[klosowski20facial]

+[^kaur20facial]: Kaur, Paramjit, Kewal Krishan, Suresh K Sharma, and Tanuj Kanchan.
+2020.
+“Facial-Recognition Algorithms: A Literature Review.”
+Medicine, Science and the Law 60 (2): 131–39. https://doi.org/10.1177/0025802419893168.

+[klosowski20facial]: Klosowski, Thorin.
+“Facial Recognition Is Everywhere.
+Here’s What We Can Do about It.”
+The New York Times, July 15, 2020. https://www.nytimes.com/wirecutter/blog/how-facial-recognition-works/.

 ## Firewall

 A firewall is like a security gate that controls what comes in and out.
 It is a network security device that monitors the incoming and outgoing network traffic and decides whether to allow or block them based on a set of defined security rules.